After Amazon music festival unveiled, musicians pledge boycott over company’s ICE contract

 An Amazon representative could not immediately be reached for comment Thursday.

 Thus far, the growing number of petition signers have largely been indie acts, a roster that would make for a stellar music festival of their own, but without enough commercial sway to really make the tech juggernaut feel it.
-A number of Seattle musicians have signed the pledge, including Car Seat Headrest, Chastity Belt, Versing, Lisa Prank, Razor Clam, Emma Lee Toyoda and Great Grandpa’s Alex Menne.
+A number of Seattle musicians have signed the pledge, including Car Seat Headrest, Chastity Belt, Versing, Lisa Prank, Razor Clam, Emma Lee Toyoda, and Great Grandpa’s Alex Menne.

 The boycott calls over Amazon’s ICE contracts also puts Carlile in somewhat of an interesting spot, after she pulled out of the Fortune Most Powerful Women Summit this week due former Homeland Security Secretary Kirstjen Nielsen’s inclusion.
 “I don’t think human rights violators and merit-based abusers of displaced people should be given a platform to ‘reimagine’ history.
 Ever,” Carlile wrote announcing her decision.
 “The atrocity of family separation at our Southern border needs to go down in history as one of the United States of America’s most merciless acts.”